Talent Mobility as a Key Business Practice

 In addition, technology can help to facilitate conversations between workers and their leaders, because it can offer up customized career pathing.
 If Jamie wants to move into a more senior role, the technology can illuminate any missing skills that would be necessary for the promotion.
 Or if Lesley has an interest in moving laterally into a related role, the platform can show what steps are necessary to make the move.
 If businesses are relying solely on managers to have these conversations and open up these opportunities, they are missing out, because our research with hundreds of HR executives shows that managers just aren’t that great at having career development conversations.

-If this topic is of interest and you’d like to bring talent mobility to your own organization, I would love to have you join me for an upcoming webinar to explore the concept more deeply (note: the webinar date has passed).
-In addition, I’ll give you half a dozen case studies to help you understand how other companies are putting this practice into action, creating value for the workforce and the rest of the business stakeholders.
+If this topic is of interest and you’d like to bring talent mobility to your own organization, I’d love for you to reach out to discuss your specific challenges and approach.
+I can offer several case studies to help you understand how other companies are putting this practice into action, creating value for the workforce and the rest of the business stakeholders.
 Together we can create a more engaging workplace, retaining your best performers and growing them to higher levels of success.